Odys6x/DataBase/README.md

 the {% block body %}{% endblock %} from base.html serves it purpose as a template for other html to use and if a html class uses {% extends 'base.html' %}, it means that it is populating it's own content with base.html.

-## conn.py

-This file will be the place to initialise our connection with our database.
-Change the password to the 'newpassword'

-## query.py

-This file in charge of managing API calls which will then store data into a json file

-## query.py (Optional but I still do it)

-Query.py will contain long sql queries such that our app.py won't be so long